How many Cars Can Enter a Cargo Plane?

 Cargo planes are commonly used in car shipping to transport cars between locations.
 You likely see cargo planes flying overhead regularly, but have you ever wondered how many passenger cars can fit inside a single plane?

-Let's explore all the questions you've never thought to ask about cargo planes and how these behemoths of the sky can carry so much weight.
+Let's explore all the questions you've never thought to ask about freight planes and how these behemoths of the sky can carry so much weight.

 We'll also examine the various kinds of cargo planes and the benefits that each offers.